livepeer/docs/docs/quickstart.md

 > **Realtime Duration Ratio**: should be under 0.2 for proper performance and not lose any segments.

-- Provide the number of `concurrentSessions` until your reach 0.2 so that streams can process at real-time speed--sufficient performance for participating on the network.
+- Provide the number of `concurrentSessions` until you reach 0.2 so that streams can process at real-time speed--sufficient performance for participating on the network.

 **For Example:**